Democratic backsliding in the Americas by country: Venezuela

 Since the late 1990s, Venezuela has undergone a significant backslide in democratic institutions.
 Chavismo propelled democratic backsliding in Venezuela.

 From 1958 onward, Venezuela was considered to be a relatively stable democracy within a continent that was facing a wave of military dictatorship, consuming almost all Latin American countries in the 1970s.
 Until the early 1980s, it was one of Latin America's four most prosperous states; with an upper-middle economy, and a stable centre-left democracy.
 The collapse of the oil market in the 1980s left Venezuela (a major crude oil exporter) in great debt.

 In the 1990s, during the second term of Carlos Andrés Pérez and the term of his successor Rafael Caldera, the country implemented market-oriented strategies in order to receive monetary aid from the International Monetary Fund, cuts spending on social programs, and eliminated price controls on consumer goods and gas, which caused social unrest and high inflation.
-Hugo Chávez won the presidency in December 1998 by appealing on the desires of the poor and pledging economic reforms, and, once in office, securing his power by creating an authoritarian regime, following a relatively stable pattern between 1999 and 2003.
-Chávez started rewriting the constitution swiftly after arriving in-office.
+Hugo Chávez won the presidency in December 1998 by appealing to the desires of the poor and pledging economic reforms and by a popular movement that aimed to strengthen grassroots democracy.
+After Chávez won the election, checks and balances on the power of the executive branch were reduced significantly, following a relatively stable pattern between 1999 and 2003.
+Chávez proposed to rewrite the constitution by a constituent assembly in 1999, shortly after arriving in office.
 After enabling himself to legally rewrite the constitution and therewith amending a presidential term from five to six years, with a single reelection, Chávez gained full control over the military branch.
 This allowed him to determine military promotions, and eliminate the Senate.
 As a result, he no longer required legislative approval.
 The weakening of political institutions and increased government corruption transformed Venezuela into a personal dictatorship.